delb-xml/delb-py/docs/api/serialization.rst

 *delb* allows users to produce well-readable, content-agnostic XML serializations as well-readable as they can get.

-The formatting options are controlled with the :class:`delb.PrettyFormatOptions` that are either passed to serialization methods like :meth:`delb.Document.save` and :meth:`delb.TagNode.serialize` or setting the class property :obj:`delb.DefaultStringOptions.pretty_format_options` for any conversions of documents and nodes to strings (e.g. with :func:`print` or :class:`str`) on the general application level.
+The formatting options are controlled with the :class:`delb.FormatOptions` that are either passed to serialization methods like :meth:`delb.Document.save` and :meth:`delb.TagNode.serialize` or setting the class property :obj:`delb.DefaultStringOptions.format_options` for any conversions of documents and nodes to strings (e.g. with :func:`print` or :class:`str`) on the general application level.
 Passing / Setting :obj:`None` lets the serializer simply dump a tree's contents to an XML stream without any extra efforts.